syncfusion-content/ej2-angular-docs/ej2-angular/grid/clipboard.md

 ## Paste

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid supports pasting clipboard content into selected cells for quick data entry and updates.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid supports pasting clipboard content into selected cells for quick data entry and updates.
 Standard shortcuts allow copying and pasting between ranges within the grid or between the grid and external applications.

 Follow these steps to use the paste feature in the grid: